Aloha! So you’re going to Maui? Let me give you a few tips for what to wear in Maui and what to pack before your trip.

 - Beach hats – This will help shade the sun from your eyes and face.
 Even with sunblock on your face, the sun can still wreak havoc on your eyes.

 - Sarongs – One of the most versatile and essential pieces of island wear is Sarongs.
-They can be used as a swimsuit cover-up, a shawl, a bag, and a covered place to sit upon the ground.
+They can be used as a bathing suit cover-up, a shawl, a bag, and a covered place to sit on the ground.
 Both women and men use them.

 More on Clothing and What to Wear in Maui